kodefox/eslint-config-kodefox/README.md

-# eslint-config-kodefox
+# ESLint Config for KodeFox

-Various configuration commonly used by KodeFox for TypeScript projects.
+ESLint configuration used for TypeScript projects.

 ## Install